 The NewsPad project was started in 1994 by the European Union, to develop a device to deliver news electronically to users.
 Acorn Computers developed a touch screen tablet device named the NewsPad, for the project.
 The NewsPad was released in Spain in 1996 as a pilot program, but ended the program in 1997.

 Texas Instruments released the TI-83, which became a popular graphing calculator.

 Internet domains that came online in 1996

-The domain imdb.com comes online January 5, 1996.
+The domain imdb.com came online on January 5, 1996.

-The domain myspace.com comes online February 22, 1996.
+The domain myspace.com came online on February 22, 1996.

 Computer companies founded in 1996